RadioAstronomySoftwareGroup/pyuvdata/README.md

 Download the latest release here github.com/HERA-Team/pyuvdata/release1.0

 Navigate into the directory and run.
-`python setup.py install  #note that this will automatically` install all dependencies.
+`python setup.py install` Note that this will automatically install all dependencies.
 If you use anaconda or another package manager you might prefer to do not do this.

 To install without dependencies, run
 `python setup.py install --no-dependencies`